Michael Frazier II: Houston Rockets (2019–2020)

 On April 6, 2019, Frazier signed with the Houston Rockets.
 He did not play for the Rockets to complete to the 2018–19 NBA season.

 Frazier was released by the Rockets on October 18, 2019, but was re-signed to a two-way contract two days later.
 He split the 2019–20 NBA season with the Rockets and Vipers.

 Delaware Blue Coats (2021)

 In January 2021, Frazier joined the Delaware Blue Coats for the G League hub season.

 In August 2021, Frazier played for the Phoenix Suns at the 2021 NBA Summer League.

 Perth Wildcats (2021–2022)

 On October 15, 2021, Frazier signed with the Perth Wildcats in Australia for the 2021–22 NBL season.

 Illawarra Hawks (2022–2023)

 On November 21, 2022, Frazier signed with the Illawarra Hawks in Australia for the rest of the 2022–23 NBL season.
 On January 6, 2023, he sustained a severe arm injury in a game against the Adelaide 36ers.
 He was subsequently ruled out for the rest of the season.
 He averaged 17.5 points in eight games for the Hawks.

+Frazier signed with French team Metropolitans 92 following the NBL season, but never debuted for the team.

+In June 2023, Frazier joined the Shandong Hi-Speed Kirin of the Chinese Basketball Association and trained with the team, but the contract was not signed due to procedural issues.

+Sichuan Blue Whales (2023)

+On November 3, 2023, Frazier signed with the Sichuan Blue Whales of the Chinese Basketball Association.
+On December 5, he was removed from roster after three games.

+NBA G League Ignite (2024)

+On January 10, 2024, Frazier signed with the NBA G League Ignite.

+Amman United (2024–present)

+In December 2024, Frazier joined Amman United of the Jordanian Premier Basketball League.